TV5Monde: History

 From the September 11 attacks in 2001 to the 2003 Iraq War, the media coverage put the spotlight on TV5's particular way of broadcasting news bulletins from its member public broadcasters.
 International conflicts arising from the decision to go to war by the United States and the United Kingdom in which France notably refused to participate had relaunched the debate over whether to create an international news channel from a French perspective, resulting in the 2006 launch of France 24.

 With the creation of France 24 placing TV5's own existence in doubt, its new CEO, Jean-Jacques Aillagon decided from 1 January 2006 to rename the channel to TV5Monde to underline its status better as the only international Francophone channel available on-air (France 24 was then available only in Europe, the Middle East, Africa and the United States cities of New York and Washington, DC, in French).
 Aillagon stepped down from his post on 3 March 2006.

 The name TV5Monde applies only to its eight different signals, broadcast from its Paris headquarters.
 In Canada, such as in French-speaking Quebec, TV5 Quebec Canada is managed from Montreal, which keeps the original name "TV5", as it is operated by an independent company that is distinct from TV5Monde.
 As well as being part of the TV5 family, TV5 Quebec Canada has its own management and its schedule is made with the Canadian viewer in mind and to conform to Canadian broadcast regulations, which, sets domestic production quotas and limits foreign investors to a minority stake.

 In 2007, a new programme schedule saw the reduction of programming from France Télévisions (France 2, 3 and 5), for example, ti one daily news bulletin from France 2 by abandoning France 3's midday news programme.
 In 2008, TV5Monde became part of holding company France Monde.

 In 2009, TV5Monde split its Asia-Pacific signal into two, one of them being TV5Monde Asie, a feed for territories located between GMT+8 (Hong Kong) and GMT+12 (New Zealand).
 TV5Monde's Pacific signal is an adaptation of its existing Asian signal that has been adopted to its time zones to serve its viewers better.
 It currently broadcasts in Oceania and, despite the signal's name, in Japan, South Korea and South East Asia.

 On 25 February 2015, the new signal TV5Monde Brésil was launched broadcasting its programming with Portuguese subtitles.

 Monaco was announced to be joining the service with its public service broadcaster, TVMonaco (formerly called Monte-Carlo Riviera TV before its launch), from 1 September 2023.

+On 8 May 2026, the National Communication Observatory in Niger suspended TV5Monde due to its "repeated dissemination of content likely to seriously undermine public order, national unity, social cohesion, and the stability of republican institutions".
+The decision was criticised by the Committee to Protect Journalists as "censorship".